hindu-comm/weblogs/manasataramgini/2015/08/2015-08-23_a-brief-note-on-animal-heads-celtic-human-sacrifice-and-indo-european-tradition.md

 burned his remains are collected sprinkled with milk and collected in an urn mixed with scented powders and unguents.
 Then the urn with the remains or just the remains are buried and a śmaśāna is piled over it.
-A version of a similar cremation is narrated in the Greek epic by Agamemnon’s ghost to Achilles about his own funeral:
+A version of a similar cremationis narrated in the Greek epic by Agamemnon’s ghost to Achilles about his own funeral:

 *The daughters of the “Old Man of the Sea” stood around your